ubernostrum/akismet/docs/usage.rst

 Usage guide
 ===========

-To use this library, you will need to obtain an Akismet API key and register a site for use with the Akismet web service; you can do this at
+To use ``akismet``, you will need to obtain an Akismet API key and register a site for use with the Akismet web service; you can do this at
 <https://akismet.com>.
 Once you have a key and corresponding registered site
 URL to use with it, place them in the environment variables